A four-dimensional mapping class group relation: Dehn twists and fibered Dehn twists

 where we choose a model twist $\tau$ to be supported in $D_{\epsilon}^{*}S^{n}$.
-By definition, $\tau_L$ is a symplectomorphism of $(W, \omega)$.
+By definition, $\tau_L$ is a compactly supported symplectic automorphism of $(W, \omega)$.
 In fact, it is independent of the choice not only of $\iota$ and but also of $v$ when $n \leq 2$ up to Hamiltonian isotopy \cite[Remark 16.1]{SeiBook}.